 What is HSCN?

 HSCN is the new standards-based data network for the National Health Service (NHS) in England.
 HSCN replaced the N3 network in a transition that came to an end in November 2020.
-The N3 was a broadband network used by the NHS which connected all NHS locations and employees across the country.
+The N3 network was a broadband network used by the NHS which connected all NHS locations and employees across the country, the network was shutdown in August 2020.
 But, HSCN offers better, widespread digital connectivity and supports a new and exciting way of working.
 As technology develops and evolves, it’s essential organisations embrace and accept digital growth in the form of HSCN.

 Alongside the more apparent benefits of HSCN, such as improved patient visibility, more advanced data sharing, and increased team collaboration — this network also provides an opportunity for healthcare providers to save more network connectivity costs than the N3 network offered.
 Because various partners deliver the HSCN, organisations can benefit from a competitive marketplace and, once implemented, can transform their health and social care organisation for the better.